zixianggao845-source/PETDET_test/README.md

 ```

 If your dataset path is different from the path in the config, update the config
-or override the data path with `--cfg-options`.
+or override the data path with --cfg-options.

 (2) DOTA v1.0 Training